 If your eyes need a bath after visiting the brothel, jump on into one of Pompeii’s four luxurious Roman bathhouses.
 If there was one thing the Romans loved more than gladiator deathmatches and depressing sex dungeons, it was the public thermal baths.
 These ancient wellness spas were central to life in the Roman Empire, and as with many things in the lost city, Pompeii boasts some of the best-preserved examples of them anywhere, despite the earthquake of 62 AD that severely damaged many of them.

-There are four large public bathhouses in total in Pompeii: the Stabian Baths, the Forum Baths, the Central Baths, and the Amphitheatre Baths.
+There are three large public bathhouses in total in Pompeii: the Stabian Baths, the Forum Baths, and the Central Baths.
 They all shared a similar design, with spectacular art and remarkable engineering being the recurring theme at each.
 Majestic frescoes adorned the walls and ceilings, while decorative sculptures and terracotta statues of gods and heroes encircled the various bathing areas.
 Much of this ancient art and architecture survives to this day, and snooping around inside is a total must while visiting Pompeii.

 Back in the day, there were warm water rooms (tepidarium), hot water rooms (caldarium), cool water baths (frigidarium) for chilling in, and even relaxation rooms, where one could enjoy a decadent post-bath massage, and perhaps some light refreshments.
 Braziers and furnaces were used to heat the water, which was collected from an aqueduct and channeled through lead pipes in the walls, heating not only the baths but the rooms themselves.
 Air vents were used to ensure proper heat circulation around the various areas, so it never got too stuffy.